cesars-pizza/Minecraft-Server-JS/FEATURES.md

 If there is 1 animation marker or multiple animation markers within a small enough distance, it will spawn an unmoving marker at the position of the first marker.

 This will also reset your inventory to its original state.

+## Auto NPC Creation

+### General
+This is similar to regular NPC Creation but instead of recording individual animation markers and playing them at a constant speed in blocks per second, it records the player's position and rotation every tick and plays it back.

+It is activated by left clicking with an emerald.

+### Honeycomb
+Left clicking cycles the syncronization channel of the animation.
+This is used to align multiple NPCs frames to simulate interaction.

+By default it is set to not syncronize

+### Stick
+Left clicking starts a 3 second countdown to start recording the animation.
+Upon the text "GO", a zombie will spawn at the player's position as a marker of where to loop back to at the end of the animation.

+A counter will show how much time has passed if not syncronized, and it will show how much time is left if it is syncronized

+All other NPCs that it is syncronized to will pause on their first frame during the countdown and will playback syncronized to the recording.

+If the NPC is not syncronized, the recording can be stopped by left clicking with the stick again.
+If it is, the recording will stop when the counter reaches 0.

+### Lava Bucket
+During or after recording, the lava bucket will appear.

+Left clicking it will remove the existing recording and allow it to be re-recorded.

+All other settings such as syncronization and name are preserved.

+### TNT
+Left clicking the TNT will exit Auto NPC Creation Mode and set the hotbar to its previous state.

+This resets all settings for the next time an NPC is created.

+### Name Tag
+This works exactly as in regular NPC Creation Mode.

+Is only available before or after recording.

+### Emerald
+Creates the NPC and exits Auto NPC Creation Mode.

+If syncronized, it will spawn at the frame of the syncronization instead of the first frame.

 ## Debug